 Technology has already given us the freedom to be able to work from anywhere in the world, with only a laptop and a WiFi connection.
 But how many people actually take advantage of that freedom?
 Do you?

 I checked out of the rat race and never looked back.
 Now I live life on my own terms.
 I’ve visited, lived in, and worked from hundreds of cities across more than 50 countries around the world.
 Everywhere from luxury lofts and beachfront bungalows to a high-altitude herder’s yurt in Kyrgyzstan.
-From road trips through Tuscany, to crossing Mongolia and Siberia by train, I’ve had some incredible adventures and experiences, along the way.
+From road trips through Tuscany, to crossing Mongolia and Siberia by train, I’ve had some incredible experiences and adventures along the way.

 I’ve climbed the mountains around Machu Picchu, slept under the stars in the Sahara desert, ridden horses and explored glaciers in Patagonia, haggled at the markets from Hanoi to Marrakech, gone skiing in Slovakia, the Himalayas and in a shopping mall in Dubai.
 I got to hang out in Milan during Fashion Week, stayed up all night singing karaoke in Tokyo, learned how to surf in Bali and Barcelona, hiked active volcanoes and swam with wild dolphins in Hawaii, and partied everywhere from Miami Beach to Moscow, and under the full moon in Thailand.